fisseb4/ProgrammingAssignment3/Codebook.md

 ## Codebook for the tidy data set of 3rd programming assignment

-subject - participant indicated by a number ActivityName - activity which was investigated featurName - name odf the investigated feature count - how many measurements were performed for the specific subject, activity and measured features
+subject - participant indicated by a number \newline ActivityName - activity which was investigated featurName - name odf the investigated feature count - how many measurements were performed for the specific subject, activity and measured features